If consumed in excess, cinnamon can cause side effects, including liver damage and allergic reactions.

-Eating dry cinnamon can irritate your throat and lungs.
-It can also make you gag, choke or permanently damage your lungs.
+Eating dry cinnamon can irritate your throat and lungs, as well as make you gag or choke.
+It can also permanently damage your lungs.

-Cinnamon is generally safe to eat and linked to many impressive health benefits.
+Cinnamon is generally safe to use in small amounts as a spice.
+It’s linked to many impressive health benefits.

 However, eating too much may cause potentially dangerous side effects.

-This mostly applies to Cassia cinnamon because it is a rich source of coumarin.
+This mostly applies to Cassia cinnamon because it’s a rich source of coumarin.
 Conversely, Ceylon cinnamon contains only trace amounts of coumarin.

 Cinnamon is a delicious spice, linked to many health benefits.

 While eating small to moderate amounts is safe, eating too much may cause side effects.
 This mostly applies to Cassia or “regular” cinnamon because it contains high amounts of coumarin, which has been linked to conditions like liver damage and cancer.